MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-power-bi.md

 ## SemPy Python library for pandas users

 The [SemPy Python library](/python/api/semantic-link/overview-semantic-link) is part of the semantic link feature and serves pandas users.
-SemPy functionality includes data retrieval from [tables](/python/api/semantic-link-sempy/sempy.fabric#sempy-fabric-read-table), [computation of measures](/python/api/semantic-link-sempy/sempy.fabric#sempy-fabric-evaluate-measure), and [execution of DAX queries](/python/api/semantic-link-sempy/sempy.fabric#sempy-fabric-evaluate-dax) and metadata.
+SemPy functionality includes data retrieval from [tables](/python/api/semantic-link-sempy/sempy.fabric#sempy-fabric-read-table), [computation of measures](/python/api/semantic-link-sempy/sempy.fabric#sempy-fabric-evaluate-measure), and [execution of Data Analysis Expressions (DAX) queries](/python/api/semantic-link-sempy/sempy.fabric#sempy-fabric-evaluate-dax) and metadata.

 - For Spark 3.4 and above, semantic link is available in the default runtime when using Fabric, and there's no need to install it.